100% Pure Seed. No Fillers. Non GMO.

 Peonies are one of our most beautiful and cherished garden plants.
-Their huge luscious blooms—typically in shades of red, pink and white but sometimes yellow— truly dominate the early summer garden.
+Their huge luscious blooms—typically in shades of red, pink, white, and even sometimes yellow— are a triumph in early summer gardens.

-Light: Herbaceous peonies should be located where they will receive at least 6 hours of sun a day.
-While tree peonies (Paeonia suffruticosa), as well as intersectional peonies (a cross between a tree peony and a herbaceous peony) both do best in full sun, they can also take partial shade.
-Woodland peonies ( Paeonia japonica) require dappled shade.
+Light: Herbaceous perennial peonies should be located where they will receive at least 6 hours of sun a day.
+Tree peonies (Paeonia suffruticosa) and Itoh hybrid peonies will do best in full sun, but they can also take partial shade.

 Soil: Choose a location where the soil will be consistently moist throughout the season, but which does not get waterlogged.
-Peonies are long lived and, once planted, they resent being moved.
-So, before you plant, take time to prepare the soil by digging out any existing weeds and their roots, and turning in aged compost or leaf mold throughout the top six inches of the planting area.
+Peonies are long-living, however, once planted, they prefer not being moved.
+So, before you plant, take time to prepare the soil.
+Dig out any existing weeds and their roots, and turn in aged compost or leaf mold throughout the top six inches of the planting area.